Saline County

 Officers

-• President: Nancy Laurenti
+• President: Julie Vogel

-• Vice-president: Julie Vogel
+• Vice-president: Nancy Laurenti

 • Secretary: DeEtta Murphy

-• Treasurer: Kim Vogel
+• Treasurer: Rita Shaw

 4-H camp has a rich history and tradition in Missouri.
 4-H staff have conducted camps for more than 60 years.
 Historically, 4-H camps were some of the original users of the group camp facilities found in Missouri state parks, and today many 4-H camps still use them.

-4-H camp programs offer a variety of camping experiences
+4-H camp programs offer a variety of camping experiences.

 • Residential Camps for one or more nights